vikesaki/AegisLens/README.md

 2. Identify vehicle classes (car, truck, motorcycle, etc.)
 3. Optionally recognize license plate details including expiration date

-## Great!
-Here's a **"How to Run Inference"** section you can add to your `README.md` that starts from creating a virtual environment and installing dependencies, all the way to running the inference:

----

-## Here's the updated "How to Run Inference" section that aligns with the provided argument parser code:

----

 ## How to Run Inference

 ### 1. Initial Setup